aimeos/map/README.md

 to the `$map->push( 'a' )` method too.

-When creating arrays in loops, you should populate the array first and then create a Map object from the the array:
+When creating arrays in loops, you should populate the array first and then create a Map object from the array:

 ```php
 $list = [];